 Husbands and wives can both initiate divorce proceedings.
 Courts will grant a divorce where:

 - One spouse has deserted the other for a period of one year

 - There is fault on the part if one spouse

 In some areas a husband may be granted a divorce under traditional rules without having to provide any reason or justification.

 The Civil Code states that divorce or separation has no bearing on parental authority – each parent is required to respect the interests of the other as far the child’s upbringing goes.
 That said, the courts have the power to make orders deviating from this shared responsibility if it’s in the best interests of the child.

 Before marriage couples may choose to own property jointly or separately and courts will divide property in accordance with the chosen regime at the time of divorce.
 In some regions elements of English family law and French law may be applied if there is a dispute over property.
 However these less discriminatory rules are undermined in practice by the fact that Cameroonian women often face pressure to renounce property rights on divorce.

 How We Can Help With Your International Divorce

 Brookman has extensive knowledge of international legal systems, regularly representing individuals from all over the world.
-Whilst we haven’t had direct dealings with the legal system in Cameroon our international expertise means we can offer practical advice and support if you are divorcing and you or your spouse is connected in some way to Cameroon.
+Whilst we haven’t had direct dealings with the legal system in Cameroon our international expertise means we can offer practical advice and support if you are divorcing and you or your spouse is connected in some way to Cameroon and to England.

 Or call us: +44 (0)20 7430 8470